Kingdom of Kinda: Establishment

 Family tree of the Banu Akil al-Murar, the Kindite ruling house of the Ma'add confederation in central Arabia and its constituent tribes between c.
 450 and c.
 550.

-The Kinda originally had their homeland in central Arabia, around Ghamr Dhi Kinda, northwest of Mecca.
-From this region, they controlled key sections of the inland caravan routes that linked southern Arabia with the Red Sea and northern markets.
-Their early prominence was tied to their strategic position between the settled and nomadic zones of Arabia.
-By the late third century CE, Kindite groups appear to have extended their influence across inner Arabia, establishing themselves as a significant political force in the region.

-By at least the mid-4th century, the Himyarites were launching campaigns into central, eastern and northeastern Arabia against the tribes or confederations of Ma'add, Iyad, Murad and Abd al-Qays.
+The Kinda tribe originally had their abode in South Arabia, possibly in Hadramawt, where they served as nomad auxiliaries for the armies of the Sabaean and Himyarite kings.
+Himyar gained full control over Saba and the other South Arabian kingdoms in the late 3rd century CE.
+By at least the mid-4th century they were launching campaigns into central, eastern and northeastern Arabia against the tribes or confederations of Ma'add, Iyad, Murad and Abd al-Qays.
 An inscription from the late 5th century mentions that the Himyarite king Abikarib As'ad traveled to the "land of Ma'add on the occasion of the establishment of certain of their tribes".
 The medieval Arabic literary works of al-Isfahani and Ibn Habib similarly mention that Abikarib campaigned in central Arabia and established the Kindite chief Hujr over Ma'add.
 In this respect, the Kinda's relationship with Himyar are comparable to the Arab client kingdoms of the Sasanian and Byzantine empires, namely the Lakhmids of lower Mesopotamia and the Ghassanids of the Syrian steppe, respectively.
 All three Arab kingdoms vied with each other for preeminence in northern Arabia.